PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 |------------------------------------|-------------------------------------------------------------------------------------------------------------|
 | `POWER_GRID_MODEL_COVERAGE`        | When set to `1`, build with test coverage.
 This is only applicable for Linux.                               |

+## Visual Studio Code Support

+You can use any IDE to develop this project.
+As a popular cross-platform IDE, the settings for Visual Studio Code is preconfigured in the folder `.vscode`.
+You can open the repository folder with VSCode and the configuration will be loaded automatically.

 ## Example Setup for Ubuntu 22.04 (in WSL or physical/virtual machine)

 In this section an example is given for setup in Ubuntu 22.04.
 You can use this example in Windows Subsystem for Linux (